This is unpublished

 ABR certification allows IMGs to practice radiology in private practice or in any hospital (public or private) in the US.
 Most states in the US require two years of ACGME-accredited training in order to apply for an unrestricted license.

-We make every effort to offer IMGs two years of ACGME training in your pathway.
+We make every effort to offer IMGs two years of ACGME training in the pathway.

 The following programs are offered as part of the pathway.
 Please visit the individual program webpages for additional program requirements.